 What to Expect During a Remedial Building Project: A Step-by-Step Guide

-We prepare a clear and detailed quote based on the scope provided.
+Once we review the engineer’s documentation, we’ll provide a clear and detailed quote based on the scope provided.
 This includes material allowances, access considerations, site protection measures, and a projected timeline.
 If there are any inconsistencies or opportunities to improve constructability, we’ll raise them early.

-With everything in place, our team gets to work.
 Typical remedial works might include:

 • Crack repair and facade sealing